nicolaiarocci/nicolaiarocci.com/content/post/the-short-tormented-life-of-computer-genius-phil-katz.md

-In the late 80s, when the culmination of Katz's work on compression algorithms, PKZIP, emerged as the clear winner of the so-called "compressors war," I was running my own little BBS, Lorien, which later evolved Phonenix BBS, a fully-fledged FidoNet node[^2].
+In the late 80s, when the culmination of Katz's work on compression algorithms, PKZIP, emerged as the clear winner of the so-called "compressors war," I was running my own little BBS, Lorien, which later evolved into Phoenix BBS, a fully-fledged FidoNet node[^2].
 When Lorien went first online in 1987, most if not all downloadables were in ARC format.
 Three years later, in 1990, when Phoenix emerged from Lorien's ashes, ZIP archives ruled the world.